Ruth Davidson

+Davidson is co-host of Sky News podcast Electoral Dysfunction alongside Beth Rigby and Baroness Harman.

 Born in Edinburgh, Davidson was raised in Selkirk and later attended Buckhaven High School in Fife.
 After graduating from the University of Edinburgh, she worked as a BBC journalist and served in the Territorial Army as a signaller.
 After leaving the BBC in 2009 to study at the University of Glasgow, she joined the Conservative Party.
-She was the party's candidate in the Glasgow North East constituency at a 2009 by-election and at the 2010 general election, finishing in third then fourth place, on each occasion with approximately 5% of the vote.

-At the 2011 Scottish Parliament election, Davidson stood in the Glasgow Kelvin constituency, where she finished fourth, and on the Glasgow regional list, from which she was elected.
+At the 2011 Scottish Parliament election, Davidson was elected on the Glasgow regional list.
 Following party leader Annabel Goldie's resignation in May 2011, Davidson stood in the subsequent leadership election.

 She won the contest and was declared party leader on 4 November 2011.
 In 2016, the Conservatives replaced the Labour Party as the second-largest party in the Scottish Parliament.
-As Scottish Conservative leader, she was considered by some to be a potential candidate for leadership of the British Conservative Party although ruled herself out of running for the position.

 Davidson resigned the leadership in August 2019, shortly after Boris Johnson became Prime Minister of the United Kingdom.
-She was succeeded by her deputy leader of eight years, Jackson Carlaw who was in turn replaced by Douglas Ross.
-Davidson led the party in Holyrood for the remainder of the 2016–2021 Parliament.
-At the 2021 Scottish Parliament election, Davidson stood down as an MSP in preparation to enter the House of Lords and become a life peer.
+She was succeeded by Jackson Carlaw who was replaced by Douglas Ross.
+After leading the party in Holyrood for several months, Davidson stood down at the 2021 Scottish Parliament election.
+In 2021, she was appointed a life peer in the House of Lords.

+Davidson was generally considered a fairly successful leader, especially in 2016 and 2017.
+Ideologically, she is considered a centrist.
+She supported Scotland remaining part of the United Kingdom in the 2014 Scottish independence referendum.
+In the years after 2014, she continued to appeal to "No" voters in the referendum on that basis along with opposition to a second vote.
+She supported the UK remaining in the European Union in the 2016 EU membership referendum.

 Early life and career

-Davidson was born at Edinburgh Royal Maternity Hospital and Simpson Memorial Maternity Pavilion in Edinburgh.
-She was raised in Selkirk and later in Fife.
-Her family lived in Bridgelands Road, Selkirk, and Davidson attended Knowepark Primary School until Primary 3.
+Davidson was born at the Edinburgh Royal Maternity Hospital and Simpson Memorial Maternity Pavilion.
+She was raised in Selkirk and later in Lundin Links, Fife.
+Her family lived in Raeburn Place and then Bridgelands Road, Selkirk, and Davidson attended Knowepark Primary School until Primary 3.
 Her father, Douglas, a mill manager at Laidlaw & Fairgrieve, had played professional football for Partick Thistle F.C. in his younger days and was a midfielder for Selkirk F.C. during the late-1970s and early-1980s.
 When her father took a job in the whisky industry, the family left the Borders for Fife, where she attended the state secondary Buckhaven High School.
+Her parents voted Conservative but were not especially involved in politics.

 Davidson studied English literature at the University of Edinburgh, gaining an undergraduate Master of Arts (MA Hons) degree.
 After graduation, she joined the Glenrothes Gazette as a trainee reporter.
 She later moved to Kingdom FM, followed by Real Radio, and finally joined BBC Scotland in late 2002 where she worked as a radio journalist, producer, presenter and reporter.
 She left the BBC in 2009 to study International Development at the University of Glasgow.
-She served as a signaller in the 32 Signal Regiment of the Territorial Army for three years (2003–06) before suffering a back injury in a training exercise at Sandhurst.
+She also served as a signaller in the 32 Signal Regiment of the Territorial Army for three years (2003–06) before suffering a back injury in a training exercise at Sandhurst.